Welcome back for the Spring Quarter. I hope your brief break from classes was enjoyable.

 In order to make the Libraries many services and resources easier to find and use, a redesigned website has just gone live.
 Besides improving access, the new site aligns with Western’s institutional graphic identity and accommodates mobile devices.
 During Winter Quarter, we conducted extensive usability studies with faculty, staff, and students; have worked hard to get the word out about these positive improvements; and continue refining the site’s look and feel.

-By the end of the academic year, Western plans to launch an Institutional Repository (IR) to collect, organize, manage, and disseminate its intellectual output from a single web interface, free to users anywhere in the world.
+In October 2014, Western will launch an Institutional Repository (IR) locally named Western CEDAR to collect, organize, manage, and disseminate its intellectual output from a single web interface, free to users anywhere in the world.
 A partnership between the Provost’s Office, Graduate School, Research & Sponsored Programs, and Libraries, the IR will showcase faculty and student research as well as Western’s history and distinct programs and projects.
 By adopting Digital Commons as Western’s web-based software system, researchers will be able to create individual web pages to present their published and unpublished work.
 Departments, centers, etc. will be able to disseminate organizational accomplishments (such as reports, papers, datasets, conference proceedings, etc.), and people interested in open access publishing will have an outstanding tool to manage the editorial process and to publish the completed issues.
 The Libraries will take a leadership role in managing the IR day to day, teaching faculty, staff, and students about the software’s many capabilities, and educating them on their intellectual property rights and responsibilities.

 To learn more about Western CEDAR, see the presentation - CEDAR: An Introduction to Western's new Institutional Repository